How To Become An Insurance Agent In Arkansas

 How To Get Your Insurance License In Arkansas

-The first step in getting your insurance license in Arkansas is to apply for your license.
+After completing your pre-license education you will apply for your license.
 If you have more than one line of authority that you plan on taking the exam for, be sure to apply for all of those lines.

 Fill out and submit your online application on the NIPR website.

 The state of Arkansas requires all licensees to submit an application for a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Arkansas Department of Insurance at 501-371-2750 or email the Insurance License Department.